teaching

 Yale Summer Session

-Departments whose postdocs wish to teach in the Yale Summer Session (YSS) should work with YSS directly to determine if the YSS position can be held concurrently with a postdoc position or if some reduction in effort in the postdoc is necessary and acceptable.
-The YSS program prefers to hire postdocs whose academic appointment will have ended prior to the start of the summer so that the teaching will not conflict with academic appointments or effort reporting.
+Departments considering postdocs for teaching positions in the Yale Summer Session (YSS) should coordinate directly with YSS to determine whether the position can be held concurrently with the postdoctoral appointment or if a reduction in postdoc effort is required and acceptable.
+The YSS program generally prefers to hire postdocs whose academic appointments will conclude prior to the start of the summer session, ensuring no conflict with ongoing academic responsibilities or effort reporting.